How I Built My MDX Blog System (and Why It's Fast Enough)

 The build process: what actually happens

 This is Static Site Generation (SSG) — pages are built once and served as static HTML.
+Astro’s build is fast because it ships zero JavaScript by default and only hydrates the interactive islands you explicitly opt into.

 SEO considerations